cha2ranga/powerstore-csm-resiliency/README.md

 ![pvc](https://github.com/cha2ranga/powerstore-csm-resiliency/blob/main/images/sfs2.jpg)

-Let's verify the statefulset configured with resiliency at PowerStore side, As you can see below, PVC is attached to rke2-w1
+Let's verify the statefulset configured with resiliency at the PowerStore side, As you can see below, PVC is attached to rke2-w1

 ![PowerStore](https://github.com/cha2ranga/powerstore-csm-resiliency/blob/main/images/sfs3.jpg)